aniketkumar7/Linked_List_in_C/README.md

  # Implementation of Linked List in C Language

-This contains a C Program of implementation Simple Linked List.
+This repository contains a C Program of implementation of Simple Linked List.